fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/notes/fedora-workstation.md

     - Would give an error "Starting the output failed.
 Please check the log for details.", but logs didn't show anything.
   - Recording worked no problem (though it does default to dropping it directly in the home folder, which is a bit odd).
 - [ ] ~~VTube Studio~~
-  - Webcam wouldn't work (it would recognize it and configure it, but then never seemed to actually get the stream).
+  - The app installed and loaded fine with Proton, but the webcam wouldn't work (it would recognize it and configure it, but then never seemed to actually get the stream).

 #### Editing
 - [x] Davinci Resolve